Battle of Italeni: The battle

+Other reports, such as Boshof in Annals of Natal, avers that Dirkie Uys rushed about 100m back to where his father succumbed, and fought and died here alongside his stricken father.

+The rest of the Uys commando fought bitterly and was hemmed in by the left horn coming from the neck and the right horn who was lurking in the Nzololo stream.
+Some Voortrekkers, such as Dawid Malan snr, Louis Nel and Theunis Nel were killed in fierce hand-to-hand combat in the area of the donga, just above the rockface in the Nzololo stream.

 The part of Uys' commando that remained behind (under the command of Field Cornet Potgieter), were surrounded and had to fight their way out.
+They raced along the eastern side of the Nzololo stream until they passed the first hill on their right and crossed the stream ascending towards the rim of the basin where they met up with Potgieter's men.

 Due to the outcome of the battle, the Voortrekker forces involved in the fighting subsequently became known as the Vlugkommando (Flight Commando).

 Aftermath

 The commandos returned to their camp on 12 April.
 During a subsequent meeting of the Voortrekkers, Potgieter was accused of cowardice and treachery for his refusal to endanger his commando in an attempt to rescue Uys' party.
 In vain, Potgieter argued that if he had attacked, he and his men would also have died at Italeni.
 In disgust at the cries of "traitor", Potgieter and his followers left and returned to the Orange Free State.

 However, it has been speculated that, without the lessons learnt as a result of the Battle of Italeni - such as fighting from the shelter of ox-wagons whenever possible and choosing the place of battle rather than being enticed into unfavourable terrain - the Voortrekkers would not have succeeded in finally beating the Zulus at the Battle of Blood River eight months later.